Northern lights in Denali National Park

 How to use tonight's forecast in Denali National Park

-The current aurora chance for Denali National Park is None.
+The current aurora chance for Denali National Park is Low.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 What the current chance means